 - Freedom of movement

-A small number of women will require pharmacologic pain management.
-We will support her decision to transfer care to the hospital if a need for medical pain relief occurs.
+- A small number of our clients will require pharmacologic pain management.
+In the case that medical pain relief is requested, we will support your decision and transfer to the hospital with you.